arablejamie/developer.arable.com/docs/guide/authentication.md

 # Authentication

 The Arable API provides 3 methods of authentication to the API.
-Depending on your specific application needs you can authenticate via one the following methods: `Basic Auth`, `Bearer Token` or `API Keys`.
+Depending on your specific application needs, you can authenticate via one the following methods: `Basic Auth`, `Bearer Token` or `API Keys`.

 Requests can be made to each individual page using `Basic Auth`.
 As long as the `Authorization` header is sent with the correct credentials, access will be granted.